 Skip to contents

 Computes the upper and lower exit probabilities for a phase 2/3 seamless design.
 In Phase 2, multiple active arms are compared against a common control arm.
-If the phase-2 max-Z statistic crosses the efficacy boundary, the trial stops early for efficacy; if it falls below the futility boundary, the trial stops early for futility.
-Otherwise, the best-performing arm is selected to proceed to Phase 3, where it is tested against the common control over multiple looks with upper and optional lower stopping boundaries.
+If the test statistic for the arm ranked rankp0 at the end of Phase 2 crosses the efficacy boundary, the trial stops early for efficacy; if it falls below the futility boundary, the trial stops early for futility.
+Otherwise, the arm is selected to proceed to Phase 3, where it is tested against the control over multiple looks with upper and optional lower stopping boundaries.

 Usage